Is My Axolotl Dead or Just in Deep Rest?

 Test 4: Very Gentle Physical Touch

-Only do this if tests 1-3 produced zero response.
-Wet your finger first.
-Very lightly touch one toe.
+Only do this if tests 1-3 produced no response.
+Wet your finger first and very lightly touch one toe.

 Normal response: